Roki Vulović: Musical career

 Vulović began his music career in 1975 with his first studio album Kristina (Christina).
 In 1988, he released his second studio album Paša and started a concert tour across Western European countries with a significant population from the Serbian diaspora.

 1992–1997: Fame during the Yugoslav Wars

-During the Yugoslav Wars, his hometown of Bijeljina was destroyed, which subsequently compelled Vulović to join the 1st Brigade of Semberska.
 He released a studio album, Semberski junaci, (Heroes of Semberija) in 1992, dedicated to those injured during the Bosnian War.
 The album made him popular among Serbs across the Balkans in large part due to the song "Panteri – Mauzer" (Panthers of Mauzer) praising the Garda Panteri, an elite unit of the Army of Republika Srpska.
 In part due to the notoriety that followed the album's release, Vulović enlisted into the Garda Panteri himself.